 Our anticipated growth will place significant strains on our management, operational and manufacturing systems and processes, sales and marketing team, financial systems and internal controls and other aspects of our business.
+As of June 30, 2024, we had 98 full-time and 9 part-time employees in the United States and 3 full-time employees located internationally.
 We expect that we will need to hire additional accounting, finance and other personnel in connection to our efforts to comply with the requirements of being a public company.
-Now that we are a public company, our management and other personnel are required to devote a substantial amount of time towards maintaining compliance with these requirements and effectively manage these growth activities.
+As a public company, our management and other personnel are required to devote a substantial amount of time towards maintaining compliance with these requirements and effectively manage these growth activities.
 We may face challenges integrating, developing and motivating our rapidly growing employee base.
 To effectively manage our growth, we must continue to improve our operational and manufacturing systems and processes, our financial systems and internal controls and other aspects of our business and continue to effectively expand, train and manage our personnel.
-Our ability to successfully manage our expected growth is uncertain given the fact that we have only been in operation as a stand-alone company since March 2019.
-As our organization continues to grow, we will be required to implement more complex organizational management structures, and we may find it increasingly difficult to maintain the benefits of our corporate culture, including our ability to quickly develop and launch new and innovative products.
+As described in Item 9A of our Annual Report on Form 10-K, we have identified a material weakness in our internal controls related to our limited finance, accounting and IT staffing levels.
+Our ability to correct this weakness and our ability to successfully manage our expected growth is uncertain.
+If our organization continues to grow, we will be required to implement more complex organizational management structures, and we may find it increasingly difficult to maintain the benefits of our corporate culture, including our ability to quickly develop and launch new and innovative products.
 If we do not successfully manage our anticipated growth, our business, results of operations, financial condition and prospects will be harmed.

-A significant portion of our revenue in the near term will be generated from the sale of our current products.
+A significant portion of our revenue in the near term will be generated from the sale of our current on market and in development products.

-While we anticipate that a substantial contributor to our growth will come from new product introductions, we expect that we will generate in the near term, a significant portion of our revenue from the sale of our BioXp systems and the increased sale of BioXp kits and benchtop reagents to our current customers.
-There can be no assurance that our current customers will increase their BioXp kit and benchtop reagent purchases.
+We anticipate that a substantial contributor to our growth will come from new product introductions, such as those based in our Gibson SOLA technology, a technology that is commercially unproven and still in development.
+We do expect to continue selling our existing BioXp systems and BioXp kits to our current customers but will not exercise the same level of effort in this regard as a result of our decreased personnel.
+There can be no assurance that our customers will adopt Gibson SOLA or continue purchasing BioXp instruments or BioXp kits.
 There can also be no assurance that we will be able to design other products that will meet the expectations of our customers or that any of our future products will become commercially viable.
 As technologies change in the future for synthetic biology research tools, we will be expected to upgrade or adapt our products in order to maintain the latest technology.